simont77/fakegato-history/README.md

 Add your service using:

-    this.loggingService = new FakeGatoHistoryService(accessoryType);
+    this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, length);

+where

-where accessoryType can be "weather" or "energy".
+- accessoryType can be "weather" or "energy"
+- Accessory should be the accessory using the service, in order to correctly set the service name and pass the log to the parent object
+- length is the history length; if no value is given length is set to 4032 samples

 Your plugin should expose the corresponding custom Elgato services and characteristics in order for the history to be seen in Eve.app.
 For a weather example see https://github.com/simont77/homebridge-weather-station-extended, for an energy example see https://github.com/simont77/homebridge-myhome/blob/master/index.js